Polytoria/Docs/docs/user-guide/basic/index.md

 # Setup Polytoria Creator

-Polytoria creator, is available to install on Windows, Mac and Linux. is a tool to create Polytoria games.
+Polytoria Creator is a tool that is used to create places on Polytoria.
+It's available to devices using Windows, Mac, and Linux.

 ## System requirements